ackertyson/vue-dmresource/README.md

 `ApiName` is how you refer to the API in your component; `name` will be appended to each request URL (see above) and would typically correspond to a subroute of your backend API; see below for `custom_route_config` example.

+You can specify an exact URL by including `exact: true` in your route definition.

 ##Example component
 ```